 Fields of engineering are closely related to applied sciences, which is vital for technology development.
 Studies in natural sciences provide students with a strong foundation in the sciences upon which engineering fields are built.
 Students have the opportunity to broaden their horizons by using an interdisciplinary approach.
 Strong engineering background supported by solid knowledge in basic sciences equips graduates with many skills that would contribute to their success in careers in academia or in industrial settings.
 In industrial settings, applied sciences are usually referred to as research and development (R&D).

-This two-year master programme is based on companies need of employees with ability to initiate, lead and promote the creation of innovations.
-The program is taught in English.
+This two-year master programme is based on companies’ needs for employees with the ability to initiate, lead, and promote the creation of innovations.
+The language of tuition is English.